Exact training of Restricted Boltzmann machines on intrinsically low dimensional data

-For an RBM trained on some data, $d$ would represent their intrinsic dimension at least locally.
+For a RBM trained on some data, $d$ would represent their intrinsic dimension at least locally.
+The corresponding modes $u_i^\alpha$ can, in principle, be obtained directly from the SVD of the data or emerge naturally from the linear regime of the learning process described in~\cite{DeFiFu2018}.
 These magnetization constraints define a canonical statistical ensemble.
-We look for a change of variables $\bs\longrightarrow (\m,\bs^\perp)$ where the original spin variables are replaced by a set of $d$ continuous variables and ${\cal N}[\m]$ transverse weakly interacting spin variables. $\N[\m]$ is related to the configurational entropy per spin ${\Sc}[\m] = \frac{\N[\m]}{N_v}\log(2)$ under these constraints.
-Thanks to a large deviation argument ${\Sc}[\m]$ is the Legendre transform of (see Appendix~\ref{app:Fpara})
+We look for a change of variables $\bs\longrightarrow (\m,\bs^\perp)$, where the original spin variables are replaced by a set of $d$ continuous variables and ${\cal N}[\m]$ transverse weakly interacting spin variables. $\N[\m]$ is related to the configurational entropy per spin ${\Sc}[\m] = \frac{\N[\m]}{N_v}\log(2)$ under these constraints.
+Thanks to a large deviation argument ${\Sc}[\m]$ is the Legendre transform of (see SM, Appendix~\ref{app:Fpara})